sirprize/queried/readme.md

 ### Putting it all together

-It's best to manage the construction of the entire query in a subclass of `BaseQueryBuilder`.
+It's best to manage the construction of the entire query in a subclass of `BaseQueryConfigurator`.
 Here's an example of a query built for use with the Doctrine ORM:

     use Doctrine\ORM\EntityManager;
-    use Sirprize\Queried\BaseQueryBuilder;
+    use Sirprize\Queried\BaseQueryConfigurator;

-    class ReleaseQueryBuilder extends BaseQueryBuilder
+    class ReleaseQueryConfigurator extends BaseQueryConfigurator
     {
         protected $queryBuilder = null;
         protected $releaseAlias = 'release';